sh4nks/someblocks-minecraft/README.md

 Hey!
 ============
-I wanted to write an web application with python.. so I did :)

-Python is my first programming language that I've learned (self-assessment: beginner) but I think I'm getting better ^^
+This app is currently in development

+Working example: [someblocks.com](http://someblocks.com/)

 Feedback is very appreciated!

-btw, this app is currently in development - I'll add new features when I have time.

-Working example: [someblocks.com](http://someblocks.com/)

 LICENSE
 ============